-The program standards will be evaluated by the Director, Graduate Program in Applied Nutrition and Assistant Director, Graduate Program in Applied Nutrition/Director, Dietetics Focus utilizing established methods to gather information on the quality of the program.
-Facilities and preceptors will also be evaluated yearly by June 30th and discussed at an annual review meeting at the end of each academic year.
+The program standards will be evaluated by the Director, Graduate Program in Applied Nutrition and MSAN Assistant Director/Director of RDN Focus utilizing established methods to gather information on the quality of the program.
+Facilities and preceptors will also be evaluated yearly by June 30th and discussed at an annual review meeting at the termination of each program year.

-- 1. The Director, Graduate Program in Applied Nutrition, Assistant Director, Graduate Program in Applied Nutrition/Director, Dietetics Focus, faculty, staff, preceptors, nutrition students, and program graduates will be part of the program review - 2.
-The Assistant Director, Graduate Program in Applied Nutrition/Director, Dietetics Focus will: - a.
-Review, collect, and keep on file student Supervised Experiential Learning evaluations - b.
-Review, collect, and keep on file preceptor and facilities student evaluations - c.
-Review, collect, and keep on file program evaluations - d.
-Work with college research and strategy office to administer a survey of immediate past graduates and their employers to determine entry-level competency of graduates one year following their completion of the program - e.
-Review registration examination scores of program graduates - f.
-Maintain records on file of all evaluations for a five-year period in the student record - g.
-Use information gathered to discuss recommendations for change at the annual review meeting at the end of the academic year - h.
-Make modifications to materials and the program based on the evaluations
+- 1. The Director, Graduate Program in Applied Nutrition , MSAN Assistant Director/Director of RDN Focus, Academic Assessment Faculty, staff, preceptors, nutrition students, and program graduates will be part of the program review. - 2.
+The MSAN Assistant Director/Director of RDN Focus will:

+a.
+Review, collect, and keep on file student Supervised Experiential Learning evaluations. b.
+Review, collect, and keep on file preceptor and program evaluations. c.
+Conduct a survey of immediate past graduates and his/her employers to determine entry-level competency of graduates one year following his/her completion of the program. d.
+Review registration examination scores of program graduates. e.
+Maintain records on file of all evaluations for a five-year period in the MSAN Assistant Director/Director of RDN Focus office. f.
+Use information gathered to discuss recommendations for change at the annual review meeting at the end of the program year with the Academic Assessment Faculty. g.
+Make modifications to materials and the program based on the evaluations.